Cell References in Excel (Table of Contents)

 Example #1 – Excel Relative Cell Reference (without $ sign)

-There is Quantity sold in column C and Rate per KG in Column D. So to arrive at Total Amount you will insert the formula in Cell E2 = C2*D2.
+There is Quantity sold in column C and Rate per KG in Column D. So to arrive at the Total Amount, you will insert the formula in Cell E2 = C2*D2.

 After inserting the formula in E2, press the Enter key.